BlueberryF11/BlueberryF11/README.md

-# 🍓 Gabriel / Blueberry Fruitsy
+#  Gabriel / Blueberry Fruitsy

 <p align="center">
-  <strong>Musician • Producer • Developer • Professional Button-Presser-Until-It-Works Person</strong>
+  <strong>Musician • Producer • Developer</strong>
   <br>
-  <sub>Making music, building weird little systems, and turning ideas into things that actually exist.</sub>
+  <sub>Making songs, building weird little systems, and turning ideas into things that actually exist.
+Idk</sub>
 </p>

 ---

-## 🎧 About me
+##  About me

 Hey!
 I'm **Gabriel**, a musician and creative technologist working under the name **Blueberry Fruitsy**.

-I make **instrumental electronic music**, build websites and little software projects, and generally enjoy taking an idea that probably should have stayed a sketch and turning it into a fully functioning project.
+I make **instrumental electronic music**, build websites and little software projects, and enjoy taking an idea that probably should have stayed a sketch and turning it into a fully functioning project.

 Music is the center of most of what I do.
 I produce, experiment with sound, play percussion in marching band, and spend an unreasonable amount of time thinking about how music, software, and visual design can fit together.